SharePoint/sp-dev-docs/docs/apis/webhooks/lists/delete-subscription.md

 ---
 title: Delete a subscription
-ms.date: 09/25/2017
-ms.prod: sharepoint
+description: Deletes a webhook subscription from a SharePoint list.
+After deleting the subscription, notifications are no longer delivered. ms.date: 02/08/2018 ms.prod: sharepoint
 ---

 # Delete a subscription

 Deletes a webhook subscription from a SharePoint list.
-After deleting the subscription notifications will no longer be delivered.
+After deleting the subscription, notifications are no longer delivered.

 ## Permissions

 The application must have at least edit permissions to the SharePoint list where the subscription will be deleted.

-**If your application is a Microsoft Azure Active Directory (AD) application:**
+### If your application is a Microsoft Azure Active Directory (Azure AD) application

 You must grant the Azure AD app the permissions specified in the following table.
 A subscription can only be deleted by the Azure AD application that created it.